-Is Bisexuality the true norm — Or is it just a few million people who are confused about their sexuality?
+Bisexuality, the true norm — or just a few people confused about their sexuality?

 By David Richardson

 Many of us have heard people describe themselves as "bisexual" rather than "Gay" or straight.
 What does that description imply and how do bisexual people explain their "middle-of-the-road position?

 All animals are biologically bisexual to some extent, but only a relative few actually practice Bisexuality.
 Bisexuality, as used in this article, refers to more than incidental sexual encounters with members of the same sex while coupled with a sexual interest in the opposite sex.